circuitdao/docs/docs/glossary.md

 **Deployment.** The act of creating eve protocol coins on-chain.
 This can either refer to protocol deployment, the deployment of Announcers by data providers, or the deployment of collateral or savings vaults by users.

+**Driver.** An off-chain program used to construct coins spends and spend bundles of Chia coins.
+Drivers are part of the backend of the Circuit dapp.
+Drivers for Chialisp are often written in Python, as shown in this [tutorial](https://www.youtube.com/watch?v=dGohmAc658c).

 **Enactment.** The act of executing a governance proposal on-chain.
 Requires a final spend of the governance coin that contains the proposed bill.
 The proposed bill becomes effective immediately upon enactment.

 **Enforced state.** A coin state that is fully or partially enforced by the coin's puzzle mod.
 Typically used in the context of eve coins.